- Brand name

 - heart failure which may show as localised swelling of the ankles, feet and hands (oedema) and/or fluid in the lungs (pulmonary oedema).
 This has been reported in clinical trials mainly in patients who are taking pioglitazone in combination with insulin

-- increased risk of fracture in women
+- increased risk of fracture

 - macular oedema (an eye disorder that can affect vision)

 Tell your doctor or pharmacist if you notice any of the following and they worry you:

 - signs of hypoglycaemia which may include weakness, trembling or shaking, sweating, light-headedness, headache, dizziness, lack of concentration, tearfulness or crying, irritability, hunger, numbness around the lips and fingers